My Side of the Mountain (film): Production

 The film was shot on location at Knowlton, Quebec and Toronto late in 1967.

 Bikel said in his autobiography, Theo, "What was unusual about this production (My Side of the Mountain) was that they asked me not only to sing and play, but to write the songs as well.
-With the exception of one French-Canadian tune, 'Un Canadien Errant,' for which I wrote the English lyrics, for all the others I wrote the words and music."
+With the exception of one French-Canadian tune, 'Un Canadien Errant', for which I wrote the English lyrics, for all the others I wrote the words and music."

+Reception

 Home media

 The film was released on VHS by Paramount Home Video in 1985.
 It was re-issued on VHS in 1995, under the Paramount Family Favorites label.
 The film was released on DVD as part of the Paramount Widescreen Collection in 2004.